frederic-pautet/Drake/README.md

 This is a classic Snake game implemented using Python's Tkinter library for the graphical interface and Pygame for sound effects.

-**Table of Contents**

-- Installation
-- Usage
-- How to Play
-- Code Overview

-**Installation**

-Instructions on how to install the project.### Prerequisites

-- Python 3.x
-- Tkinter (usually comes pre-installed with Python)
-- Pygame

-**Steps**

-1\.

-Clone the repository:

-git clone https://github.com/yourusername/drake-the-snake.git cd drake-the-snake

-2\.

-Install Pygame:

-pip install pygame

-3\.

-Ensure you have the correct.mp3 sound file in the same directory as your script.

 **How to Play**

 Use the arrow keys to control the direction of the snake.
 The goal is to eat the red fruits that appear on the screen.
 Each fruit increases your score by 1 and makes the snake longer.
 The game ends if the snake collides with the screen edges or itself.